-Treatment of Periodontal Disease (Gum Disease)
+Treatment of Periodontal Disease (Gum Disease) Near You

 Periodontal disease, or gum disease, is preceded by several warning signs.
 Bad breath can be an early warning sign of gum disease, along with receding gum lines, heightened tooth sensitivity, and even tooth loss.
 Your dentist will usually notice these early-stage symptoms and will alert you to various risk factors in your lifestyle.
 If there are signs of periodontal disease that require treatment, your dentist may refer you to a periodontist (a dentist specialized in treating gum disease).
 Dr. Faigan is an experienced periodontist in the Okanagan region of BC.